-Our credit card calculator shows you the total cost of your credit card and how long it will take to pay off.
+Our credit card interest calculator shows you the total cost of your credit card and how long it will take to pay off.

 Just enter your current balance, APR and monthly repayments.
 You can then adjust your monthly repayments to see how paying more or less each month will change your debt.